5 States With the WORST Water Quality

 The state of Washington is known for its diverse climate and beautiful scenery.
 However, with a growing population comes more pollution.
 Washington’s water quality directly results from added pressure to surface and groundwater sources, low pH, low dissolved oxygen levels, stormwater runoff, warm water temperatures, toxins, and bacteria.
 However, the biggest culprit of them all is stormwater runoff.
 As this water makes its way through storm drains it collects animal waste, pesticides, fertilizers, oils, and microplastics.
 Other contaminants commonly found in Washington’s water supply include arsenic, uranium, nitrate, radon, radium, chromium, and chloroform.

 Many of the state’s rural farming communities are exposed to water containing arsenic and uranium.
-When these contaminants are mixed with high levels of nitrate, the pollution level in your water supply can reach amounts high enough to cause cancer and other adverse health conditions.
+When these contaminants are mixed with high levels of nitrates, the pollution level in the water supply can reach amounts high enough to cause severe adverse health conditions.

 Arizona has a steadily increasing water scarcity problem.
 However, water scarcity isn’t the state’s only problem, its tap water is one of the most dangerous in the country.

 Many of Florida’s tap water problems are rooted in ecological disasters.
 In 2018, the red tide levels in the Gulf of Mexico caused blue-green algae to flow into lakes, rivers, and the ocean.
-Not only did this contaminate drinking water supply, but it also resulted in a massive loss of marine life.
+Not only did this contaminate the drinking water supply, but it also resulted in a massive loss of marine life.

 Ready to install your HALO system?
-Give our team a call today at 800-591-0538 to identify a local dealer and find out which system best suits you and your home’s needs.
+Give our team a call today at 800-591-0538 to find out which system best suits you and your home’s needs.